midwire/parliament/README.md

   # also accepts an array-returning Proc that is called on each check with the raw data from the webhook.
   config.required_usernames = Proc.new { |data| ... }

+  # an array of required CI contexts
+  #
+  # default: empty array
+  config.required_contexts = ['ci/circleci: validate', 'codeclimate']

+  # also accepts an array-returning Proc that is called on each check with the raw data from the webhook.
+  config.required_contexts = Proc.new { |data| ... }

 end
 ```